leonardoalt/cav_2022_artifact/README.md

 timeout and still allow for counterexamples from 4 of the 6 configurations:

 ```
-$ ./docker_solcmc_all_solvers experiments/ERC777 ERC777Property.sol ERC777Property 420
+$ ./docker_solcmc_all_solvers experiments/ERC777 ERC777Property.sol ERC777Property 900
 ```

-It should take about 45 minutes to run.
+It should overall take about 1 hour to run.
 The expected output can be found at `tests/erc777_unsafe_all_solvers.txt`, containing the output from the tool using each solver, counterexamples from the successful configurations, and finally the summary reporting solving status and time.